mathjax/MathJax-docs/input/tex/extensions.rst

 component has no extensions loaded, while the ``input/tex-full`` and the combined extensions ending in ``-full`` load all the extensions.

-If you laod a component that has an extension you don't want to use, you can disable it by removing it from the ``package`` array in the ``tex`` block of your MathJax configuration.
+If you load a component that has an extension you don't want to use, you can disable it by removing it from the ``package`` array in the ``tex`` block of your MathJax configuration.
 For example, to disable ``\require`` and autoloading of extensions, use